franzmondlichtmann/nixpkgs/doc/languages-frameworks/haskell.section.md

 escaping, you sometimes need to extra care when handling attribute names like `3dmodels`.

-For packages that are part of stackage, we use the version that is currently part of [Stackage Nightly][stackage-nightly] as the default version.
+For packages that are part of [Stackage], we use the version prescribed by a Stackage solver (usually the current LTS one) as the default version.
 For all other packages we use the latest version from Hackage.
-Sometimes alternative versions of packages are provided whose attribute names are their normal name with their version appended after an underscore, e.g.
+Sometimes alternative versions of packages are provided whose attribute names are their normal name with their version appended after an underscore, e.g. `Cabal_3_8_1_0`.
-`Cabal_3_8_1_0`.

 <!--
 TODO(@sternenseemann):